Distributional Evaluation of Generative Models via Relative Density Ratio: Theoretical Analysis

-The above section provides convergence rate results for general estimators, as long as the estimator's function space satisfies the entropy conditions in Assumption~\ref{asm:general_entropy_integral}.
-In this section, we provide a convergence rate result in terms of sparse neural networks and assume that the true density $g_0$ is in a very general functional class, specifically the anisotropic Besov space \citep{nikol2012approximation,triebel2006theory,suzuki2021deep}.
+The above section provides convergence rate results for general estimators, as long as the function space of the estimator satisfies the entropy conditions in Assumption~\ref{asm:general_entropy_integral}.
+In this section, we provide a convergence rate result in terms of sparse neural networks and assume that the true density $g_0$ is in a very general function class, specifically the anisotropic Besov space \citep{nikol2012approximation,triebel2006theory,suzuki2021deep}.
 Our result is built on \cite{suzuki2021deep}, which provides the approximation error of the sparse neural network for functions in the anisotropic Besov space.
 In this section, we assume that the support of the density ratio is on $\cX=[0,1]^d$.